global-electrification-platform/gep-onsset/docs/source/Scenario run.rst

 ﻿Scenario run
 =================================

-If the previous steps have been succesful, running an electrification scenario with **gep_onsset** is a fairly straightforward process.
+If the previous steps have been successful, running an electrification scenario with **gep_onsset** is a fairly straightforward process.

 Running with GEP Generator
 *******************************